schlagmichdoch/PairDrop/README.md

 * Connect to devices in complex network environments (public Wi-Fi, company network, iCloud Private Relay, VPN, etc.).
 * Connect to devices on your mobile hotspot.
 * Devices outside of your local network that are behind a NAT are auto-connected via the PairDrop TURN server.
-* Connect to devices on your mobile hotspot.
 * Devices from the local network, in the same public room, or previously paired are shown.

 #### Persistent Device Pairing